- How to Navigate the Bumpy Conditions Created by Michigan Pothole Season

 Once you’ve figured that out and have fully completed the county’s claim form, you can mail it (remember what we said about certified mail) to the Wayne County Risk Management Claims Division, at 500 Griswold, 20th Floor, Detroit, MI 48226.
 Then sit back and wait to see what happens.
 Again, we wish you all the best in making your claim… but don’t hold your breath as you await a response.

-If we sound a bit pessimistic here, it’s because we’re simply trying to be realistic.
+We don’t mean to seem pessimistic… but we do want you to keep your expectations realistic.
 Governmental immunity means there’s very little chance that you’ll file a successful pothole reimbursement claim.
-As we’ve already noted, for damage less than $1,000, the best course of action is usually to suck it up, pull out your pocketbook, and pay for the repairs yourself, knowing that spring is on the way, and most of those pesky potholes will merely be painful memories … that is, until next winter arrives.
+As noted, for damage less than $1,000, the best course of action is usually to pay for the repairs yourself.

-Up to now, we’ve been talking mostly to drivers traveling on four wheels.
+Up to now, we’ve been mostly addressing motorists on four wheels.
 But bikers face unique issues with potholes and the treacherous, slippery gravel that can often surround them.
-A pothole crash while in an SUV can certainly be a nuisance, but a pothole encounter while driving a motorcycle can be life threatening.
-One thing motorcyclists (and all drivers) can do to help reduce the risk for everyone on the road is to report developing potholes immediately to local and MDOT officials.
-That way, there will be a written record of the deteriorating road conditions on file if – God forbid – someone is injured by poor road conditions.
+A pothole crash while in an SUV can certainly be a nuisance, but a pothole encounter while driving a motorcycle can be catastrophic.
+One thing bikers (and all motorists) can do to reduce the risk for everyone on the road is to report developing potholes immediately to local and MDOT officials.
+That way, there will be a written record of the deteriorating road conditions on file if someone is injured by poor road conditions.
 If you can prove a pothole that damaged your vehicle or caused personal injuries had been identified more than 30 days prior to your accident, you will have a much easier time making a successful claim or even filing a lawsuit for damages.
-We hope it won’t happen to you but, if you have questions about pothole damage, or you’ve experienced injuries related to a pothole-related incident, feel free to give us a call at 855-MIKE-WINS (855-645-3946) or contact us online.
-We’ll be happy to advise you.
-And there’s never a cost to you until we win in court!
+We hope it won’t happen to you but, if you have questions about pothole damage, or you’ve experienced injuries related to a pothole-related incident, call 855-MIKE-WINS (855-679-1207) or contact us online.
+We’ll be happy to give you the full “scoop.”